SlugLab/CXLMemSim-dev/README.md

 # CXL.mem Simulator
-The epoch design of this project is mostly refering to [mes](https://github.com/takahiro-hirofuchi/mesmeric-emulator), the novelty is use pebs to construct the topology and calculate the hierachy latency based on this.
-See the [talk](https://docs.google.com/file/d/1bZi2rbB-u5xMw_YET726gb2s9QuxMZJE/edit?usp=docslist_api&filetype=mspresentation).
-Now we support Saph
+The CXL.mem simulator is to use the target latency for simulating the CPU perspective taking ROB and different cacheline state's into panelty from the application level.

 ## Prerequisite
 ```bash